 - Obtaining reductions in real estate tax assessments for property owned and used in tax exempt activities;

-- Creating pooled life income funds and charitable remainder annuity trusts.
+- Creating pooled income funds and charitable annuity programs.

 We call on them regularly for assistance in areas such as: